-Opening a US bank account from Germany is possible, but it depends on your residency status, banking relationship, and the type of financial institution you choose.
+Anyone can open a US bank account from Germany, but it depends on your residency status, banking relationship, and the type of financial institution you choose.
 While traditional US banks often require a local presence, several international and digital options make the process more accessible for non-residents.

-This guide explains the most practical ways to open a US bank account remotely.
+This blog defines the most practical ways to open a US bank account remotely.

-Option 1: Use an International Bank with US presence.
+1. Use an international bank with a US presence.

 One of the easiest methods is to use a global bank that operates in both Germany and the United States.